-I realized at some point last year that (my) Donald was in my world to “blow up” the beliefs, concepts, and opinions of good that limited my view of Good.
-That was the value in having him in my world in the way he had been for the past few years.
+I realized at some point last year that (my) Donald was in my world to “blow up” the beliefs, opinions, and perceptions of good that limited my view of Good.
+That was the value of having him in my world in the way he had been for the past few years.

-In the past several weeks, my understanding of what, exactly, that means has expanded, and I realize that the value of (my) Donald has been immeasurable in helping me recognize the limited, conceptual thinking I had unconsciously been stuck in, and explore and expand my sense of Self.
+In the past several weeks, my understanding of what, exactly, that means has expanded, and I realize that the value of (my) Donald has been immeasurable in helping me recognize the limited thinking I had unconsciously been stuck in, and explore and expand my sense of Self.